-While I can agree because I started out in the same way I also know their are still a bunch of different ways to start a side hustle even if you have no profitable skills.
+While I can agree because I started out in the same way I also know there are still a bunch of different ways to start a side hustle even if you have no profitable skills.

-In fact my very first side hustle started out this way all the way back in 2004.
+In fact, my very first side hustle started out this way all the way back in 2004.
 I joined a multilevel marketing business selling life insurance and investments.

-Now I had no clue how all that stuff worked or even how I was going to sell it but I new that I could learn how to do it over time if I worked at it and that is exactly what I did.
+Now I had no clue how all that stuff worked or even how I was going to sell it but I knew that I could learn how to do it over time if I worked at it and that is exactly what I did.

 So what is my point here?

-You can start a side hustle and do what ever you want.
-Just because you don’t know how to do Photoshop, or HTML programming, doesn’t mean you can’t teach the people or help them with it.
+You can start a side hustle and do whatever you want.
+Just because you don’t know how to do Photoshop or HTML programming, doesn’t mean you can’t teach the people or help them with it.

-So to help you get started I compiled this list of tips you can use to help you get your side hustle going even if you don’t have any profitable skills and then in next weeks article I’m going to share several side hustles you can start without knowing any technical and profitable skills.
+So to help you get started I compiled this list of tips you can use to help you get your side hustle going even if you don’t have any profitable skills then in next week’s article I’m going to share several side hustles you can start without knowing any technical and profitable skills.